 Tools like a comparison rate calculator can be beneficial, as comparison rates are based on a hypothetical loan, and without a worked example, they could be confusing out of context.

 Here is one worked example we've done up:

 A loan of $10,000 repaid over 36 months with an 18.95% p.a. interest rate (37.10% p.a. comparison rate) - $10,000 principal amount borrowed plus $6,718.04 total interest and fees repaid results in a total to be repaid of $16,718.04 with estimated monthly repayments of $464.39.

 Alongside the interest rate, a comparison rate generally takes into account the following:

 - Loan term;

 - Fees and charges (e.g. establishment fees) associated with the loan;

 - Frequency of repayments.

 Keep in mind that a comparison rate is a guide and doesn’t include all fees and charges.
-For example, a comparison rate doesn’t include:
+For example, a comparison rate may not include: